-Since indoor cats don’t get the wild experience their big cat brothers and sisters do, they’ll need enrichment to ensure mental health and well-being.
+If you’ve trained your cat indoors, there’s simply no way for them to get the wild experience their big cat brothers and sisters encounter on a daily basis.
+But they still need enrichment to ensure mental health and well-being.
 It may be too dangerous (for your cat and the small animals and birds) to allow your cat outdoors unrestrained, but there is a way to get outdoor time for your cat.

 Cat strollers and leashes are common tools pet owners can use to take cats outdoors safely, but which one is right for your cat?
 Both are effective methods, so the answer will depend on your cat’s needs and purpose for going outside.